square-foot/HTMX-FrontEnd/README.md

 This HTMX-TOML editor is quite useful for Pocketbase servers.
 I can create and update Pocketbase collections records quite well with this.
 It is agnostic to the database structure one may use at the server.
+In fact, it is agnostic to Pocketbase too frankly -- it should work especially well with any backend that accepts intricate JSON for creating/updating database records.

+I mentioned Pocketbase because that is one technology I really like and this was tested in that backend: I can easily get back to the rest of the things I do, instead of being stuck in coding.

 I will create other kinds of front-ends too; as and when I get the time.